ArrayBolt3/kforge/README.md

 CXX=/usr/bin/g++-10 kdesrc-build plasma-workspace plasma-framework plasma-integration bluedevil powerdevil plasma-nm plasma-pa plasma-thunderbolt plasma-vault plasma-firewall plasma-workspace-wallpapers kdeplasma-addons krunner milou kwin kscreen sddm-kcm plymouth-kcm breeze discover print-manager plasma-sdk kaccounts-integration kaccounts-providers kdeconnect-kde plasma-browser-integration xdg-desktop-portal-kde kde-gtk-config khotkeys kgamma5 breeze-gtk drkonqi phonon --include-dependencies
 CXX=/usr/bin/g++-10 kdesrc-build plasma-desktop systemsettings ksysguard plasma-disks plasma-systemmonitor ksystemstats kinfocenter kmenuedit --include-dependencies
 ```

+### For backport work (or anything else where kdesrc-build doesn't work right)

+While kdesrc-build is awesome for lots of usecases, occasionally it's easier to work with the individual Git repos directly.
+However, in the case of KDE Plasma, there's a *lot* of repos to work with, which can be quite tedious to manage manually.
+To help deal with this, KForge comes with its own helper tools specifically for working on KDE Plasma in situations where kdesrc-build doesn't work easily (like when backporting bugfixes to earlier versions of Plasma).

+To prepare a KDE Plasma build environment, clone the KForge repo, `cd` to it, and then run `./KForgePlasmaSetup.sh <major version>.<minor version>`, replacing `<major version>` and `<minor version>` as appropriate.
+This will automatically install the helper tools, and will clone and checkout the Git repos.
+For instance, to prepare a build environment for Plasma 5.24, run `./KPlasmaBackportEnvInstaller.sh 5.24`.

+The Plasma source code will be placed under ~/kplasma.
+The helper scripts "buildMod.sh" and "buildAll.sh" will also be placed in this directory.
+To build the entire KDE Plasma stack, run `./buildAll` while in the ~/kplasma directory.
+To build just one module, run `./buildMod <module>`, replacing <module> with the name of the module you want to build (i.e., kwin, plasma-desktop, etc.).

+To switch Plasma versions, you can just run the KForgePlasmaSetup.sh script again.
+This will detect if you already have the source code downloaded, and if so, it will simply checkout a different branch in all of the repos.
+Note that if you have made changes to the code, they will be preserved, which on the one hand is possibly good, and on the other hand may leave old stuff in your source code.
+If you need to wipe everything and start from scratch, simply delete the entire ~/kplasma directory and run the KForgePlasmaSetup.sh script again.

 ## Software KForge won't build